Images courtesy of Dr Toby Garrood

 There is no cure for endometriosis but treatments can reduce the severity of symptoms and improve the quality of life.
 A definitive diagnosis requires laparoscopy - an operation in which a camera (a laparoscope) is inserted into the pelvis via a small cut near the navel – and there is an average of 7.5 years from onset of symptoms to diagnosis.

 The growth of endometrial tissue is dependent upon new blood vessel formation (angiogenesis) which pre-clinical studies have shown can be imaged with 99mTc-maraciclatide.
-This raises the exciting possibility that 99mTc-maracicaltide has the potential to be a non-invasive diagnostic for endometriosis and an alternative to laparoscopic surgery which could benefit millions of women worldwide.
-A pilot clinical study to evaluate the utility of 99mTc-maracicaltide will begin in 2022.
+This raises the exciting possibility that 99mTc-maraciclatide has the potential to be a non-invasive diagnostic for endometriosis and an alternative to laparoscopic surgery which could benefit millions of women worldwide.
+A pilot clinical study to evaluate the utility of 99mTc-maraciclatide is underway.